calvinmetcalf/liar/readme.md

 promise.every(array (or promise for an array)[, function])
 ```

-Applies the function the the array of promies or values (or mix) and returns true if they are all truthy.
+Applies the function the the array of promise or values (or mix) and returns true if they are all truthy.

 It is lazy and will resolve as soon as the first falsy value is encountered.

-If the function is omited then it tests the truthiness of the values.
+If the function is omitted then it tests the truthiness of the values.

 ###[any](https://github.com/calvinmetcalf/lie-any)